anyren/earthquake_mapping/README.md

 # Earthquake Mapping

 ## Overview
 This challenge was to use Leaflet to map the locations of earthquakes that have occured over the last 7 days using a [GeoJSON file from the US Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).
-The markers are color coded to represent the depth of the quake an sized based on the magnitude.
+The markers are color coded to represent the depth of the quake and sized based on the magnitude.
 <img src="part1.png" width=800>

 In part 2 of the challenge, we were tasked with also mapping tectonic plates using [a GeoJson file found here](https://github.com/fraxen/tectonicplates).
 This map also added layer controls and an additional base layer.